kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### New retry mechanism in Kyma installer

-The new retry mechanism ensures that, instead of the whole installation, a single component is retried, and if the retries are not successful, the installation is stopped.
+The new retry mechanism ensures that a single component is retried instead of the whole installation.
+If the retries are not successful, the installation is stopped.
 Previously, it would be retried until successful.
 By default, there are 5 retries with increasing time between them.
 For more information, refer to the [documentation](https://kyma-project.io/docs/1.11/root/kyma/#installation-details-retry-policy).

 ### Integration pipelines now run on Kubernetess 1.15 and 1.16

 In the previous release, we updated the Kubernetes API versions used by Kyma resources to the latest ones.
 We now moved a step further by updating the reference platforms for our testing pipelines.
 Starting from this release, all our integration pipelines automatically test Kyma on Kubernetes in either version 1.15 or 1.16, depending on the cloud provider.
-These are also the recommended Kubernetes versions for the Kyma installation.
+These are also the recommended Kubernetes versions for Kyma installation.

 ## Serverless